 The Emotional Message

 There are certain themes in life that exist continuously in the human spirit.
 This game fills the void of purpose in a purposeless environment.
-First it’s space, then it’s civilization, then it’s humanity.
+First, it’s space, then it’s civilization, then it’s humanity.
 Or maybe the other way around.
-Each one is disintegrated and sometimes rebound regularly to keep us strong.
+Each one is disintegrated and sometimes rebounds regularly to keep us strong.
 That’s my opinion anyway.
 You might recognize the concept.

 Also, one other thing.
 The soundtrack on this is amazing.
 It sets an ambiance that I felt in the first OPUS.
 Very instrumental and relaxed.
 It is listenable on Bandcamp at this link if you are searching for it.